-Introduction 2

-Implementation of the Policy on Remuneration 2

-Elements of remuneration 3

-Key implementation and decisions under the Policy on Remuneration 4

-Remuneration for the CEO, other members of Group management and certain remuneration for

-members of the Board of Directors 5

-Policy on remuneration 6
+Introduction 2 Implementation of the Policy on Remuneration 2 Elements of remuneration 3 Key implementation and decisions under the Policy on Remuneration 5 Remuneration for the CEO, other members of Group management and certain remuneration for members of the Board of Directors 5 Policy on remuneration 7

 The report has been prepared in accordance with the Swedish Companies Act (2005:551), the Swedish Corporate Governance Code and the Rules on Remuneration of the Board and Executive Management and on Incentive Programmes issued by the Swedish Corporate Governance Board.

-Information required under Chapter 5, Sections 40-44 of the Annual Accounts Act (1195:1554) is available in Note 22 of the Annual Report 2022.
+Information required under Chapter 5, Sections 40-44 of the Annual Accounts Act (1195:1554) is available in Note 22 of the Annual Report 2023.

 Remuneration of the Board of Directors is not covered by this report, unless it refers to work performed outside of the directorship or long-term variable remuneration.
-Board fees are resolved annually by the Annual General Meeting and are disclosed in Note 22 and in the Corporate Governance Report in the Annual Report 2022.
+Board fees are resolved annually by the Annual General Meeting and are disclosed in Note 22 and in the Corporate Governance Report in the Annual Report 2023.

-Information on the work of the Compensation Committee during 2022, and the work of the temporary Renewables Committee established by the Board to oversee the establishment of the renewables business, including remuneration matters, is set out in the Corporate Governance report in the Annual Report 2022, which also includes the updated Policy on Remuneration adopted by the 2022 EGM and the Policy on Remuneration adopted by the 2020 AGM.
-Both Policies on Remuneration are also available on www.orron.com/about-us/governance/remuneration.
+Information on the work of the Compensation Committee during 2023 is set out in the Corporate Governance report in the Annual Report 2023, which also includes the Policy on Remuneration adopted by the 2022 EGM.
+The Policy on Remuneration is also available on www.orron.com/about-us/governance/ remuneration.